pewill-msft/spa-app-on-behalf-of-flow/README.md

 - Authentication (Implicit grant and hybrid flows): `Access tokens` and `ID tokens`

 ### API-01
-Create an Entra ID App Registration for the API-01 APP
+Create an Entra ID App Registration for the API-01 API
 ![image](https://github.com/pewill-msft/spa-app-on-behalf-of-flow/assets/105436708/3328bc94-47b6-409c-b217-a5d4a10372d2)

 Use the following settings: